owenthereal/blog/posts/git/_posts/2012-01-13-ten-things-you-didnt-know-git-and-github-could-do.markdown

     > git branch --contains 2f8e2b

 shows all branches containing the commit 2f832b.
-It is very helpful for verifyng whether a git cherry-pick is done correctly for instance.
+It is very helpful for verifying whether a git cherry-pick is done correctly for instance.

 #### git status -s

 It returns a less verbose version of git status.
-I setup this command as my default when running git status to reduece noise.
+I setup this command as my default when running git status to reduce noise.

 #### git reflog